Table of Contents

 The shutter speed controls the length of time it takes for the light to pass through the aperture of your camera or its circular opening.
 It’s measured in a fraction of a second.
 For example, 1/8, 1/250, 1/1000, and so on.
 By adjusting this value, you’ll get to control not only the light that passes through the aperture but also the look of the final image.
 Take note that fast shutter speed can freeze any motion while a slow shutter speed results in the opposite.
 Normally, taking photos of jewelry doesn’t require motion; hence, you must consider whether you can hold still a camera with a fast shutter speed value and come up with sharp jewelry images.
 Otherwise, it will produce shaky, blurry images.
 This explains why others use a tripod.

 Aperture is the circular opening of the camera lens.
 It’s measured in f stops.
 For example, f1.4, f8, f22, and so on.
 The larger circular openings are represented by a lower value, and the smaller openings are represented by a higher value.
-In the example above, f22 has a smaller opening than the f8.
+In the example above, f22 has a smaller opening than f8.
 By adjusting this value, you’ll get to control the amount of light that passes through the lens.
 Aperture (along with focal length and distance between the photographer and the subject) plays a role in capturing well-focused images.
 Let’s say you want a shallow depth of field to bring focus to your jewelry; you’ll have to set the aperture in a lower value.

 ISO is the sensitivity of the sensor to light.
 A combination of fast shutter speed and a low-value aperture setting is required to get the correct exposure in a setting with higher sensitivity.
 Make sure that you adjust the ISO setting accordingly.
 Take note that higher sensitivity can lead to grainy images.
-Always use your informed judgment to achieve the right balance between these three components and consider your subject and environment conditions.
+Always use your informed judgment to achieve the right balance between these three components and consider your subject and environmental conditions.
 You may click here if you want to know more about shutter speed, aperture, and ISO.

 The next fundamental of light pertains to the quality of the light source.
 This is where you have to make the distinction between hard and soft light and warm and cool, among many others.
 It has been common knowledge that soft lighting makes a perfect lighting source for photographing jewelry because it helps control reflections, distribute light evenly, and capture color-perfect gemstones